Shankar5555/Project_with_Django/README.md

 # Project_with_Django
 # Use pycharm IDE
 -> open project folder in pycharm IDE
-# run the Project command
+# run the Project command in terminal
 -> python manage.py runserver